bSI-InfraRoom/IFC-Tunnel-Deployment/FAQ.md

 See [here](https://bsi-infraroom.github.io/IFC-Documentation-Tunnel/4_4_0_0/general/HTML/link/annex-f.htm).

+## Review

 **The check is failing.
 Where is the report?**

 ![grafik](https://user-images.githubusercontent.com/59165496/214881281-2f428c31-2de1-48f3-8564-2a7b27fe4174.png "In the Action tab, click on *Summary*.")

+**I get the following message in review**

+- *lftm*

+Looks fine to me.
+This means the reviewer did not spot any obvious mistakes.

+- *The file has a lot more content than required - this approval only covers the concepts as part of Sprint x.y.
+It may be that the file will fail future checks and will need amendment.*

+The file exceeds the requirements from Sprint x.y.
+While the submitted file has been approved, this does not constitute any approval for content outside the Sprint x.y's scope.

+## Miscellaneous

 **I need the link to the technical call.**